Learning to Optimize via Information-Directed Sampling: Extensions

 \begin{proof} By the tower property of conditional expectation, $\E \left[ \Delta_{t+1}(a) | \hist \right] = \Delta_{t}(a)$.
 Therefore, Jensen's inequality shows $\E \left[ \min_{a \in \A} \Delta_{t+1}(a) | \hist \right] \leq \min_{a\in \A} \Delta_{t}(a) \leq \Delta_{t}(\pi_t) $.
 Taking expectations and iterating this relation shows that

-The result follows by summing both sides of \eqref{eq: more info is better} over $t \in \{1,...,T\}$ and dividing each by $T$. \end{proof} \end{prop}
+The result follows by summing both sides of \eqref{eq: more info is better} over $t \in \{1,\ldots,T\}$ and dividing each by $T$. \end{proof} \end{prop}

 Information-directed sampling is designed to have low cumulative regret, and therefore balances between acquiring information and taking actions with low expected regret.
 For pure exploration problems, it's natural instead to consider an algorithm that always acquires as much information about $A^*$ as possible.
 The next proposition provides a theoretical guarantee for an algorithm of this form.
-The proof of this result combines our analysis of information-directed sampling with the analysis used to prove Proposition \ref{prop: terminal regret from cumulative regret}, and is provided in Appendix \ref{sec: proof of extensions}.
+The proof of this result combines our analysis of information-directed sampling with Proposition \ref{prop: terminal regret from cumulative regret}.

 \begin{prop} If actions are selected so that